gnowth/gnowth/docs/github-workflow.md

 - No support for manual trigger on tags or releases. **workaround**: retrieve the tag from an input.
 [Link to Reference (July 2021)](https://github.community/t/select-tag-release-when-running-workflow-dispatch/132970)

+- Strategy matrix `fail-fast: false`. when one test fails, DO NOT cancel the other containers, because this will kill Cypress processes leaving the Dashboard hanging ...
+[Link to Reference (July 2021)](https://github.com/cypress-io/github-action/issues/48)

 ## Issues

 - Using lerna inside container gives a permission error when trying to build nextjs.
 User seems to be switch to 1001 in a lerna session. **workaround**: not to use container. or set user of container to 1001 to match lerna user **Needs further investigation.** (July 2021)